Law Offices of Jordan Dyke

 So, we’re going to be sending out a lot of email for your closing.
 We really hope you email us back.
 And with that in mind, here are some helpful hints:

 • Use the reply button!
 If your first thought upon getting an email from us is “well, I should just give them a call about things,” then you should probably reconsider that.
 By the time you get an email from us, we’ve already moved on.
 Really.
 It’s not you, it’s us.
 We’re sorry.
-We’re working on a lot of closings at any one time and send out many emails every day.
-When you use the reply button, you get straight to the point, your message goes directly to the person who emailed you, and there’s a written record of everything to put it all in perspective quickly.
+We’ve grown.
+Seriously, though.
+We’re working on a lot of closings at any one time and send out hundreds of emails every day.
+Phone calls that start with “I just got this email” lead to a lot of wasted time and pointless exposition, kind of like the voiceover in the original release of Blade Runner.
+But when you use the reply button, you get straight to the point, your message goes directly to the person who emailed you, and there’s a written record of everything to put it all in perspective quickly.
+So be smart!
+Just reply!

 The typical turnaround time for a Savannah area title exam is usually two to four business days.
 Counties outside the Savannah area generally take longer, as may any property that has significant title issues.